 - What is a CrossFit workout I can try?

 - Is CrossFit right for me?
 (Pros and Cons)

 CrossFit is advertised as “the sport of fitness.”

 With constantly varied, high-intensity functional movements, CrossFit is a training philosophy that coaches people of all shapes and sizes to improve their physical well-being and cardiovascular fitness in a hardcore yet accepting and encouraging environment.

 Here’s the definition of CrossFit from the official site:

 CrossFit is the principal strength and conditioning program for many police academies and tactical operations teams, military special operations units, champion martial artists, and hundreds of other elite and professional athletes worldwide.

-CrossFit is extremely different from a commercial gym…and not just because you won’t find any ellipticals, weight machines (gross), or Zumba classes.
-I’ll explain what makes CrossFit different later in the article.
+CrossFit is extremely different from a commercial gym…and not just because you won’t find any ellipticals, weight machines, or Zumba.

 Now, although CrossFit can be for everybody, it certainly ISN’T for everybody.
 In this blogger’s humble opinion, CrossFit is perfect for a few types of people:

 #1) Beginners to weight training – If you have NEVER weight trained before (or trained only on machines), CrossFit is a great place for you to start (provided you have a great coach, which I’ll cover shortly).